Battle at Port-la-Joye: Background

-At the same time, in July 1745, the other English detachment landed at Port-la-Joye.
-Under the command of Joseph de Pont Duvivier, the French had a garrison of 20 French troops (Compagnies Franches de la Marine) at Port-la-Joye.
-The troops fled and New Englanders burned the capital to the ground.
-Duvivier and the twenty men retreated up the Northeast River (Hillsborough River), pursued by the New Englanders until the French troops received reinforcements from the Acadian militia and the Mi'kmaq.
-The French troops and their allies were able to drive the New Englanders to their boats, nine New Englanders killed, wounded or made prisoner.
-The New Englanders took six Acadian hostages, who would be executed if the Acadians or Mi'kmaq rebelled against New England control.
+At the same time, in July 1745, the other New England force landed at Port-la-Joye.
+Under the command of Joseph de Pont Duvivier, the French had a garrison of 20 regulars (of the Compagnies Franches de la Marine) at Port-la-Joye.
+The French regulars fled and New Englanders burned the capital to the ground.
+Duvivier and his 20 men retreated up the Northeast River (Hillsborough River), pursued by the New Englanders until they received reinforcements from the Acadian militia and the Mi'kmaq.
+The French troops and their allies were able to drive the New Englanders to their boats, killing, wounding, or capturing nine soldiers.
+The New Englanders took six Acadians as hostages, claiming they would be executed if the Acadians or Mi'kmaq rebelled against British control again.
 The New England troops left for Louisbourg.
 Duvivier and his 20 troops left for Quebec.
 After the fall of Louisbourg, the resident French population of Ile Royal were deported to France.
 The Acadians of Ile Saint-Jean lived under the threat of deportation for the remainder of the war.

-The following year, in an effort to recapture Acadia, an expedition under the command of de Ramezay was sent from Quebec to work with the Duc d'Anville Expedition.
+The following year, in an effort to recapture Acadia, a French expedition under the command of de Ramezay was sent from Quebec to work with the Duc d'Anville expedition.
 De Ramezay's force arrived in Nova Scotia in July 1746.
 He had 700 soldiers and 21 officers.
 He made camp at Chignecto, where he was met by 300 Abenaki from St. John River and about 300 Mi'kmaq from Nova Scotia.
 The total French-Indian force numbered close to 1,300 men.
 De Ramezay's soldiers spent the summer and the fall waiting for the arrival of the long overdue D'Anville expedition.
 During this time period, Ramzay sent troops to British-occupied Port-La-Joye on present-day Prince Edward Island.